H2O-x/H2O-x/README.md

 -->

 - Hi everyone, welcome to my profile!
 - My name is Milan, but also known as 'H2O'.
-I am 17-year-old retired PAWN code writer and anime lover interested in programming and gaming, currently learning Golang and improving everyday.
+I am 17-year-old retired PAWN code writer and anime/manga lover interested in programming and gaming, currently learning Golang and improving everyday.